nickbabcock/Pdoxcl2Sharp/README.md

 ## Building

-There are a couple ways to build the project:
+Install dotnet SDK 2.0 and then

 ```
-build.sh    // linux
-build.cmd   // windows
+dotnet build
 ```

-But you can also just click "Build" in Visual Studio :smile:
+If you have Visual Studio 2017, I believe you can just hit "Build"

 ## Style of File

 This section describes in more detail the style of files that can be parsed.